 The Parish Council usually meets on the third Wednesday of every other month starting in January.
 Meetings are held in Lyng Village Hall, Richmond Place, Lyng at 19:30pm.

-The Annual Parish Meeting is held on the third Wednesday starting at 7pm and is followed by the Annual Parish Council Meeting, starting at 7.30pm.
+The Annual Parish Meeting is usually held on the third Wednesday in May starting at 7pm and is followed by the Annual Parish Council Meeting, starting at 7.30pm.